mhairi/healthcare-worker-covid-deaths/cleaning/README.md

 # Cleaning Structure

 - Original data is in the "scrapers" folder.
+- Except for Brazil which is downloaded to CSV from http://observatoriodaenfermagem.cofen.gov.br/.
+A Brazilian IP address is needed to access this data.
 - Each dataset is cleaned from one of these raw datasets using a script from "country_scripts".
 - The cleaned country datasets are stored in "data".
 - The datasets are then combined and cleaned further, using scripts from "scripts".